datastaxdevs/workshop-battlestax/README_step00.md

-# ⚒️ [Bootstrapping] Setup and deploy your first app
+# ⚒️ Setup and deploy your first app

 🏠 [Table of Contents](./README.md#%EF%B8%8F-table-of-contents) > 📚 [What is the JAMStack](./README_JAM.md) > ⚒️ **[Setup and deploy your first app](#)** |  **next=>**  📚 *[What can Netlify do for you](./README_Netlify.md)*